critocrito/liquid-migration/resources/app-config.json.md

 - `server.endpoint` (required): The public IPv4 Address of the VPN endpoint.
 - `server.public_key` (required): The Wireguard public key of the VPN server.
 - `server.port` (optional): The port of the wireguard server.
 Defaults to 51820.
+- `server.servername`(optional): The name of the Liquid server.
+Defaults to liquidvpn.

 ## Client